 victim of the system, K.C.
 Agrawal, a true lover of the motherland and a

 successful industrialist.
 The two qualities never co-existed, one is repugnant

 to the other.
 This unimaginable co-existence is unique and highly appreciable.

+The set up of Beurocracy was jointly inherited by India & Pakistan.
 The related odds narrated in the book can exactly be superimposed on the pillars of Beurocracy in Pakistan too.

 This is with a view to honestly put on record our appreciation